Makpptfox/WoW-HC-AddOns/README.md

 * Fixed caching logic to safely load missing reagents, tools, and created items without throwing exceptions.
 * Fixed the "Training Points" label anchor offset resetting when collapsing headers with Leatrix Plus enabled.
 * Fixed 23rd line not being able to render when Leatrix Plus was enabled.
+* Fixed the "Craft Reagent: X" not multiplicating by the amount of item you plan to craft.

 ---